Versus the competiton:

 The benefits of this approach — sporty handling, minimal body roll and manageable dimensions — are readily apparent after only a short time behind the wheel.
 There are also, however, some significant drawbacks.

-If it weren't for its sliding rear doors, the Mazda5 would undoubtedly be considered a hatchback rather than a minivan.
-Mazda says sliding rear doors offer easier access to the second- and third-row seats, and are easy to open in tight parking spaces (not to mention less likely to ding other cars when they're thrown open by exuberant kids on a trip to the mall).
+If it weren’t for its sliding rear doors, the Mazda 5 model would undoubtedly be considered a hatchback rather than a minivan.
+Mazda says sliding rear doors offer easier access to the second- and third-row seats, and are easy to open in tight parking spaces (not to mention less likely to ding other cars when they’re thrown open by exuberant kids on a trip to the mall).

 Though it retains the basic shape of a large minivan, the Mazda5 looks sporty nonetheless.
-In my opinion, Honda's Odyssey has been the sportiest looking minivan on the market since it was redesigned for 2005, but I think the Mazda5 is sportier yet.
-It features a raked windshield, an aggressively styled front end, a tapered roofline and standard 17-inch wheels.
+In my opinion, Honda’s Odyssey has been the sportiest looking minivan on the market since it was redesigned for 2005, but I think the Mazda5 is sportier yet.
+It features a raked windshield, an aggressively styled front end, a tapered roofline and standard 17-inch alloy wheels and tires.

 The Mazda5’s steering response is designed to engage the driver.
 A turn of the wheel delivers a quick change of direction, and there’s a fair amount of feedback.
 The suspension is on the firm side, but it provides a tolerable ride even on the broken pavement that’s prevalent near Cars.com’s Chicago headquarters.